 COP28 Event Registration

-The application portal to secure pavilions for COP 28 opened for expressions of interest on May 10, 2023, and will close on June 15, 2023, at 11:59 p.m.
+The application portal to secure pavilions for COP 28 opened for expressions of interest on May 10, 2023, and closed on June 15, 2023, at 11:59 p.m.
 (GMT+4).

 According to the announcement from the UNFCCC, delegations interested in securing a pavilion during COP 28 can visit https://www.cop28.com/en/blue-zone-eoi to find more information and submit applications.